Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

 Our work demonstrates that the purely inductive response of the macroscopic ungated quantum Hall bar reflects the effective quantum inertia of charge carriers renormalized by Coulomb interactions within the sample.
-Therefore, although electron transport across such a conductor is not coherent, its d.c. and a.c. transport properties are of quantum origin, a fact that ultimately relies on the coherence of edge magnetoplasmon (EMP) modes propagating along chiral edge channels.
+Therefore, although electron transport across such a conductor is not coherent, its d.c. and a.c. transport properties are of quantum origin, a fact that ultimately relies on the coherence of edge-magnetoplasmon (EMP) modes propagating along chiral edge channels.
 EMP coherence has enabled the demonstration of single and double EMP Fabry-P\'{e}rot interferometers \cite{Hashisaka-2013-1} as well as of a Mach-Zehnder plasmonic interferometer \cite{Hiyama-2015-1}.

-Our samples are processed on an AlGaAs/GaAs heterojunction with the two dimensional electron gas (2DEG) located at the hetero-interface with carrier density $N_s=\SI{5.1e11}{\centi\meter^{-2}}$ and mobility $\mu=\SI{30}{\meter^2\per\volt\second}$.
-We have processed a $\SI{400}{\micro\meter}$ wide ungated Hall bar whose large size was necessary in order to exhibit a sufficiently large kinetic inductance.
-The sample is placed at the center of a high magnetic field at the temperature of pumped $\text{He}_4$ ($\SI{1.5}{\kelvin}$).
+Using shallow etching, our samples are processed on an AlGaAs/GaAs heterojunction with the two dimensional electron gas (2DEG) located at the hetero-interface ($\SI{105}{\nano\meter}$ beneath the surface) with carrier density $n_s=\SI{5.1e11}{\centi\meter^{-2}}$ and mobility $\mu=\SI{30}{\meter^2\per\volt\second}$.
+We have processed a $2\times 0.4\si{\milli\meter^2}$ ungated Hall bar which exhibits a sufficiently large kinetic inductance.
+The sample has no back gate and is glued on a ceramic sample holder to avoid parasitic capacitances.
+It is placed at the center of a high magnetic field at $\SI{1.5}{\kelvin}$.